Oasis Enterprise Browser · Faster paths

 Faster paths for external teams

 When every new contractor waits on imaging or a fresh hosted desktop seat, calendar time stacks up, especially for roles that mostly live in a handful of SaaS apps.
-A governed browser session can shorten time-to-productivity when your program allows identity-driven access instead of linear device logistics alone.
+A managed enterprise browser with governed sessions can shorten time-to-productivity when your program allows identity-driven SaaS access instead of linear device logistics alone.

 Contractor access has a way of becoming the slowest line on the Gantt chart, not because people drag their feet, but because the default playbook still imagines every contributor behind your standard issue laptop or hosted desktop.
 That made sense when work lived on the file share.
 It strains when the real job is eight tabs in SaaS and a handful of approvals.